 On October 31, 2009, the Company and Silicon Valley Bank ("SVB") entered into a credit agreement, as the same may from time to time be amended, modified, supplemented or restated, (the "SVB Credit Agreement"), which provided for a revolving line of credit up to \$10.0 million, as amended.
 The SVB Credit Agreement was most recently amended on April 29, 2022 to add 50% of eligible inventory to the previous borrowing base limited to 85% of eligible accounts receivable, subject to certain adjustments.
-Borrowings accrued interest on advance at a per annum rate equal to the greater of 0.75% above the Wall Street Journal prime rate ("Prime Rate") or 4.25%.
-The maturity date was April 28, 2023, as amended.
+Borrowings accrued interest on advance at a per annum rate equal to the greater of 0.75% above the Wall Street Journal prime rate ("Prime Rate").

-The SVB Credit Agreement required letters of credit to be secured by cash, which was classified as restricted cash in the accompanying condensed consolidated balance sheets.
-As of April 1, 2023 and December 31, 2022, (i) outstanding letters of credit were \$2.1 million and \$18.6 million, respectively, (ii) outstanding borrowings were \$0 and \$4.9 million, respectively, and (iii) availability under the revolving line of credit was \$3.3 million and \$0, respectively.
+The SVB Credit Agreement required letters of credit to be secured by cash, which were classified as restricted cash in the accompanying condensed consolidated balance sheets.
+As of December 31, 2022, (i) outstanding letters of credit were \$18.6 million, (ii) outstanding borrowings were \$4.9 million, and (iii) availability under the revolving line of credit was \$0.

-On April 28, 2023, the SVB Credit Agreement terminated in accordance with its terms.
-In connection with the termination of the SVB Credit Agreement, on April 28, 2023, all outstanding obligations for principal, interest, and fees under the SVB Credit Agreement were paid off in full and all liens securing such obligations were released.
+On the maturity date, April 28, 2023, the SVB Credit Agreement terminated in accordance with its terms.
+In connection with the termination of the SVB Credit Agreement, all outstanding obligations for principal, interest, and fees were paid in full and all liens securing such obligations were released.